-Data collected by WR officials has shown that the number of ticketed passengers on part of Mumbai’s suburban railway network have dropped; while it has decreased in the main hubs, stations located in northern Mumbai have seen a significant rise
+Data collected by Western Railway officials has shown that the number of ticketed passengers on part of Mumbai's suburban railway network have dropped

 Mumbai's lifeline seems to have witnessed a dip in its biggest source of revenue: passenger tickets.
 According to data compiled by the Western Railways, the local trains have seen a drop in the number of commuters using WR's suburban train services.

 The statistics compiling the sale of card tickets and season tickets — considered as primary data for collating passenger count in local trains- has seen a huge drop of 5.5 per cent, which in actual numbers, is 4.75 crore passengers less till November this year.

 This brings down the daily drop in people using the local trains by just over one lakh.
 WR sources said that these figures are comparing the number of passengers who bought tickets from April 2014 to November 2015 this year.
 WR compiled these figures after Railway Minister Suresh Prabhu set up the Suburban Accident Committee.
 He had asked for data regarding passenger growth between Andheri and Virar.